andrewwhitman/HatefulMemesDetection/README.md

 ## Reproducibility

 To download the data, visit the [challenge website](https://hatefulmemeschallenge.com/#download) and agree to the dataset license by filling out the form.
 The data (3.93 GB) will be downloaded as a compressed `.zip` folder.
-Unzip and store the contents (includes both an `img` folder and five `.jsonl` files) in a folder named `raw`.
-Move the `raw` folder into the `data/` directory of this repository.
+Unzip and store the contents (includes both an `img` directory and five `.jsonl` files) in a directory named `raw`.
+Move `raw` into the `data/` directory of this repository.

 In addition to the dataset, GloVe embeddings need downloaded.
 Follow this [link](https://huggingface.co/stanfordnlp/glove/resolve/main/glove.6B.zip) to download the compressed `glove.6B.zip` folder.
-Unzip and store the contents in a folder named `glove.6B`.
-Move the `glove.6B` folder into the `data/` directory of this repository.
+Unzip and store the contents in a directory named `glove.6B`.
+Move `glove.6B` into the `data/` directory of this repository.

 To reproduce an environment with the necessary dependencies locally on your computer, use the `environment.yml` in this repo with `conda`.
 For `pip` compatibility, use the `requirements.txt` to install the dependencies.